guardomayas/Lab_Notes/Protocols/Rig_Set_up.md

 # Rig Set up
+The purpose of these instructions is to be a fast checklist of everything that needs to be done to set up the rig before dissection.

-Raph made a fantastic and detailed guide that can be found and downloaded [here](Protocols/Rig_Set_Up.pdf)
+- Raph made a fantastic and detailed guide that can be found and downloaded [here](Protocols/RigSetUp.pdf) for a more comprehensive explanation.

 ## 0. Turn on the rig
 Begin with turning on the four power strips.
 Turn on the monitors if they aren’t on automatically.